sourcejs/Source/docs/base/readme.md

 &lt;% if (info.title === 'Title') {% &gt; Action! &lt;% } %&gt;
 ```

-### Client-side Templating Eninges
+### Client-side Templating Engines

 For client-side templating you don't need any magic, just link Mustache or any other JS library to your page and use it whenever you want.

 Remember, SourceJS Specs are a simple static pages, that are then enchanted with client-side scripts and internal APIs.

 ## Examples

-Main project website [Sourcejs.com](http://sourcejs.com) is based on SourceJS engine, as well as all documentation that you're surfing right now.
+Main [project website](http://sourcejs.com) is based on SourceJS platform, as well as all documentation that you're surfing right now.
 Engine docs are both viewable on [GitHub](https://github.com/sourcejs/Source/tree/master/docs) and in SourceJS environment.

-You can inspect [Sourcejs.com source code](https://github.com/sourcejs/Sourcejs.com), that demonstrates basic `source/user` folder contents.
+Inspect [Sourcejs.com source code](https://github.com/sourcejs/Sourcejs.com) to get better understanding of the basic `source/user` folder contents with engine configuration.

-To see more complex example of Spec page, check out [this spec](/docs/spec/).
+### Bootstrap Bundle

+To show you how SourceJS based documentation pages could be configured, we prepared a [Bootstrap demo bundle](https://github.com/sourcejs/example-bootstrap-bundle).
+It represents a recommended way of structuring UI components, keeping all module related technologies in one place.

+Read our how-to articles, to get more insights on the [SourceJS catalog set-up](https://github.com/sourcejs/blog-howto/tree/master/catalog-setup).

 ### Specs Showcase

-View SourceJS example Specs in [special repo](https://github.com/sourcejs/examples), compare source code and [rendered result](http://sourcejs.com/specs/examples/).
+Highlighting the variety of different ways for organizing Spec pages we gathered another special bundle.
+View it's source code at [showcase repo](https://github.com/sourcejs/examples) and compare with [rendered result](http://sourcejs.com/specs/examples/).

 Showcase includes both native Specs examples, and ones that are rendered with plugins like [sourcejs-contrib-dss](http://github.com/sourcejs/sourcejs-contrib-dss) and [sourcejs-jade](http://github.com/sourcejs/sourcejs-jade).

+<a href="/docs/spec" class="source_a_hl">Also check the SourceJS Spec page documentation.</a>

 ## Configuration

 All default options for `assets` (front-end) and `core` (back-end) are located in `sourcejs/options.js`.
-To overwrite basic options, user your own `sourcejs/user/options.js` file, from your SourceJS instance home directory.
+To overwrite basic options, use your own `sourcejs/user/options.js` file in SourceJS instance home directory.

-Options examples are located in source files.

 ### Page level overrides